ethanwood17/review-ranking/README.md

 to collect, and defaults to 50. `-l` is numeric as well and specifies the number of reviews you want to limit the output to, and defaults to 3.

-To run the program with the defaults, try this: `java -jar .\target\review-ranking-0.0.1-SNAPSHOT-spring-boot.jar`
+To run the program with the defaults, try this: `java -jar target/review-ranking-0.0.1-SNAPSHOT-spring-boot.jar`

 The program outputs JSON, and can be piped into a JSON viewer or parser like `jq`.
-If you have `jq` installed on your system, you can pipe the output into `jq` like this: `java -jar target/review-ranking-0.0.1-SNAPSHOT-spring-boot.jar| jq` which will format the JSON nicely.
+If you have `jq` installed on your system, you can pipe the output into `jq` like this: `java -jar target/review-ranking-0.0.1-SNAPSHOT-spring-boot.jar | jq` which will format the JSON nicely.

+To use the flags, try something like this: `java -jar target/review-ranking-0.0.1-SNAPSHOT-spring-boot.jar -n 76 -l 18 | jq`